Beata Szydło: Early political career

-Prime Minister of Poland, 2015–2017
+Prime Minister of Poland (2015–2017)

-On 18 October 2015 she made her keynote address (pl), further receiving 236 votes in favour of her government.
+On 18 October 2015 she made her keynote address (Exposé), further receiving 236 votes in favour of her government.
 One of her first decisions was to remove the European Union flag from press conferences at the Chancellery of the Prime Minister and to replace the clock in the meeting hall of the Council of Ministers with a Cross.
 In meetings with voters, she promised to reduce the retirement age and raise the minimum wage.
-She declared introducing the 500+ programme will be her priority as Prime Minister.
+She declared introducing the 500+ programme will be her priority as prime minister.
 The programme was introduced on 1 April 2016, supplying families with 500PLN for every child, starting from the second child.
 It is intended to serve as a demographic stimulus, and enhance population growth.

 One of the biggest controversies during her administration, the Polish Constitutional Court crisis, 2015 was officially criticized by the European Parliament, which, on 13 April 2016, passed a resolution declaring that the Parliament "is seriously concerned that the effective paralysis of the Constitutional Tribunal in Poland endangers democracy, human rights and the rule of law".

-Beata Szydło's government was strongly opposed to the UK's effort to stop EU immigrants claiming in-work benefits for four years if they moved to Britain.
-Increasing the support for Brexit, Beata Szydło did offer support in return for a permanent base of NATO troops on Polish territory.
+Szydło's government was strongly opposed to the UK's effort to stop EU immigrants claiming in-work benefits for four years if they moved to Britain.
+Increasing the support for Brexit, Szydło offered support in return for a permanent base of NATO troops on Polish territory.
+She resigned from office along with all members of her cabinet on 7 December 2017.
+The next day, her resignation was accepted by the President Andrzej Duda, who at the same time designated Finance Minister and Deputy Prime Minister Mateusz Morawiecki as the new prime minister.

-In December 2017, Jarosław Kaczyński, the Chairman of the Law and Justice party, declared Szydło's position untenable.
-This had followed a deterioration in relations between Poland and the rest of the European Union.
-In a statement, Law and Justice stated that: “This shows us how we are perceived outside of our borders, the state of our relations with our partners, why we are supported, why we get attacked, and how the actions of our government and of our organisations are perceived by the other Member States.
-All of this had an impact on the government’s decision (to replace Szydło).”

-On 7 December, she resigned from office, along with all members of her cabinet.
-The next day her resignation was accepted by the President Andrzej Duda, who at the same time designated Finance Minister and Deputy Prime Minister Mateusz Morawiecki as the new Prime Minister.

 Later career

-Szydło was appointed Deputy Prime Minister of Poland by her former deputy, Mateusz Morawiecki, several days after her resignation as Prime Minister.
+Szydło was appointed Deputy Prime Minister of Poland by her former deputy, Mateusz Morawiecki, several days after her resignation as prime minister.

 Szydło later stood for the European Parliament at the 2019 European Parliament elections, and was elected to represent the constituency of Lesser Poland and Świętokrzyskie.
 In that election, she received the highest number of individual votes of any European Parliamentary candidate in Poland's history.
-She resigned as Deputy Prime Minister on 4 June in order to take her seat in the European Parliament.
+She resigned as deputy prime minister on 4 June in order to take her seat in the European Parliament.

+In April 2024, she criticized the European Green Deal, saying, "People can’t pay their bills, people see no future, because of the Green Deal, and we will see this in the elections.
+The green ideology, which you’ve tried to ram down the throats of Europeans, doesn’t give Europe a future."